 Animal and plant adaptations has to be one of my favorite science units.
-There are several fun lessons and activities that students love, and there are so many ways to make the lessons meaningful to students.
+There are several fun animal adaptation lessons and activities that students love, and there are so many ways to make this topic meaningful to students.
 This post shares a few activities you can use to teach plan and animal adaptations, as well as a link to my Plant and Animal Adaptations unit.

 Birds’ Beaks Experiment